- This event has passed.

 - Offers 1.5 State Continuing Education Clock Hours (SCECHs) for providers in Michigan.

-- The following states have agreed to recognize the EI CE credits we offer: Arizona, Georgia, Louisiana, Maine, Ohio, Texas, Utah, Virginia, and Washington.
+- The following states have agreed to recognize the EI CE credits we offer: Arizona, Georgia, Louisiana, Maine, North Carolina, Ohio, Texas, Utah, Virginia, and Washington.

 The Early Intervention team is actively seeking CE credits.
 Please check back frequently for updates.